 Every year, about half the nation makes New Year’s resolutions.
 And every year, most of us don’t see those through.
 That number could improve if we better customized our plans to do things we were truly excited about — and that would help us reach our goals, according to experts.

 “Resolutions like losing weight, eating better and drinking less alcohol allow you to quit the easiest,” says Ray Wallace, owner of FIT RxN in Hoboken, New Jersey.
 There’s not much accountability, specificity or optimism in those goals.

 On the other hand, he says you should make specific, tangible resolutions that will help you change your life.
 One day you’ll pull on a pair of pants and zip them up without struggling.
 That moment is the difference.
-“That’s when people push harder, their consistency goes up, their dedication increases and they become laser-focused on their goal,” Wallace says.
+“That’s when people push harder, their consistency goes up, their dedication increases and they become laser-focused on their goal,” says Wallace.

 So this year, rather than setting meaningless resolutions and focusing on an arbitrary number (or making a commitment to something you actually don’t really want to do), upgrade your typical resolution to something you’ll stick to — and make happen.

 2018 upgrade: I will work out three times a week.

 Why it works: Resolve to work out more and you might do it — for a few weeks, at least.
 But resolve to work out at a specific frequency so you can keep track and you’re more likely to be successful.
 Maybe resolve to work out with a friend, someone who will keep you accountable, so you’re less likely to skip the gym or your run, says Wallace.